GenomicsAotearoa/shell-for-bioinformatics/docs/5_inspectmanipulate2.md

         - `-i` to edit files **in-place** instead of printing to standard output
         - original file will be retained under the filename `example.bed.old`

+    ??? clipboard-question "Why is this useful ?"

+        - ^^Standardizing nomenclature^^: In genomics, chromosomes are sometimes abbreviated as "chr" (e.g., chr1, chr2), but some tools or databases might require the full word "chromosome".
+This command helps standardize the format.
+        - ^^File format conversion^^: It can help convert between different file formats or standards that use different chromosome naming conventions.
+        - ^^Data cleaning^^: If you have a large dataset with inconsistent chromosome naming, this command can quickly standardize it.
+        - ^^Preparing data for specific tools^^: Some bioinformatics tools might require a specific format for chromosome names, and this command can help prepare your data.
+        - ^^Safety^^: The -i.old option creates a backup, allowing you to revert changes if needed.
+        - ^^Efficiency^^: It can process large files quickly, which is common in genomics data.
+        - ^^Reproducibility^^: This command can be easily incorporated into scripts or pipelines, ensuring consistent data processing.

 * Print specific lines of the file